ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## Check the filesystem inside app container to show the loaded file data on the specified path.

-Let's verify that volume mounted and file presents.
+Let's verify that the volume is mounted and the file is present.

 ![image](https://github.com/user-attachments/assets/c0b52c9f-e845-4302-95a0-e04348ace1d6)

-File presents, everything works correct!
+The file is present, and everything is working correctly!

 # Task 8 - k8s Namespace